11 Thanksgiving Traditions to Warm Up Your Holiday will give you ideas on how you can celebrate the blessings in your life.

 One family I know uses the greenery they retrieve on the walk for a wreath making party the day after Thanksgiving.

 Every Thanksgiving challenge yourself to find a new pumpkin recipe to serve your guests.
+Enjoying pumpkin is one of the best old Thanksgiving traditions.

 There are so many different ideas to choose from; pumpkin dip, pumpkin scones, pumpkin donuts, pumpkin bread, pumpkin granola, pumpkin lattes, pumpkin bars, pumpkin ice cream, and pumpkin cookies are just some of the recipes you can try.